awsdocs/aws-systems-manager-user-guide/doc_source/automation-ec2rescue.md

    AWS CloudFormation shows the **CREATE\_IN\_PROGRESS** status for approximately three minutes\.
 The status changes to **CREATE\_COMPLETE** after the stack has been created\.

-1. In the stack list, choose the option beside the stack you just created, and then choose the **Outputs** tab\.
+1. In the stack list, choose the option next to the stack you just created, and then choose the **Outputs** tab\.

 1. Copy the **Value**\.
 The is the ARN of the AssumeRole\.
 You will specify this ARN when you run the Automation\.